CodeYourFuture/immersive-go-course/http-auth/README.md

 Hello username!
 ```

-You can generate the `dXNl...` text [using this website](https://opinionatedgeek.com/Codecs/Base64Encoder).
-This is "base64 encoded" which you can search for to find a bit more about.
+We can generate the `dXNl...` text [using this website](https://opinionatedgeek.com/Codecs/Base64Encoder).
+This is "base64 encoded" which we can search for to find a bit more about.
 Enter `username:password` to get `dXNlcm5hbWU6cGFzc3dvcmQ=`.

 It's not a good idea to put secrets like passwords into code (and base64 encoding text doesn't hide it, it just stores it in a different format).
 So remove any hard-coded usernames and passwords for basic auth, and use `os.Getenv(...)` so that this works: